 - Coconut milk

-- Kaffir lime leaves, centre rib removed and very thinly julienned
+- Makrut lime leaves, (aka kaffir lime leaves) centre rib removed and very thinly julienned

-- Long beans, chopped into ¼" pieces, you can also do a combination of long beans and corn
+- Long beans, chopped into ¼" pieces.
+You can substitute French green beans (the small, skinny ones).
+You can also do a combination of long beans and corn as I have done in the video.

 - Fish sauce.
 The amount of fish sauce you need will depend on how salty your curry paste is.
 For your first time, I recommend mixing everything without the fish sauce, and then cook a small amount of the mixture on a frying pan or in the microwave to taste, so you know where you're starting from.